Kafū, aged forty-one.

 October 8th.

-I walked along Akashimachi Coast.
+I walked along the Akashimachi coast.

 Last year’s Mid-Autumn fell on September 19th and was similarly clear.

-[Marginal note in red ink] Change "仲" to "中".
+[Marginal note in red] Change 仲 to 中.

 October 9th.

-The late autumn sky cleared completely.
+The late autumn sky stretched clear and unbroken.

 October 10th.

-Recalling the pleasure I had felt when writing *Hiyori Geta* during yesterday’s suburban excursion, today too—taking advantage of the fine weather—I boarded the Yamanote Line train from Yurakuchō.
+Recalling the pleasure I had felt when writing Hiyori Geta during yesterday's outing, today I again took advantage of the clear weather and boarded the Yamanote Line train from Yūrakuchō.

-I returned home through deepening darkness.
+I returned home in darkness.

-This day’s sight of development along the railway tracks left me astonished.
+That day, seeing development along the railway tracks left me astonished.

 October 11th.

-The eminent physician was not present.
+The physician was not in attendance.

-I returned home fruitlessly.
+I returned home empty-handed.

-The seventeenth-night moon slanted, illuminating the window.
+The seventeenth-night moon slanted its light through my window.

 October 12th.

-In the morning, a clerk from Takedaya in Kanda Suehirochō brought the Geien Sōsho.
+In the morning, a clerk from Takedaya in Kanda Suehirochō brought the Geien sōsho.

 In the afternoon, after a nap, I read among the trees of Hibiya Park.